Tropical Storm Talas (2011)

-Severe Tropical Storm Talas (formerly called Typhoon Talas), was an unusually large tropical cyclone that caused severe damage and deadliest typhoon to hit Japan since Typhoon Etau in 2009.
+Severe Tropical Storm Talas (formerly called Typhoon Talas), (Note: The name Talas (Tagalog: talas, [ˈtaː.lɐs]) was contributed by the Philippines and means "sharpness, acuteness" in Tagalog.) was an unusually large tropical cyclone that caused severe damage and deadliest typhoon to hit Japan since Typhoon Etau in 2009.
 It was the 12th named storm and the 7th severe tropical storm of the 2011 Pacific typhoon season.
 Talas is known to have killed at least 82 people, and 16 more are still missing.
-The word Talas is a Filipino word meaning sharpness.
 It followed five months after Japan was hit by a large tsunami.

 Throughout Japan, Talas brought heavy rainfall leaving roads flooded.
 Extremely heavy rainfall of 66.5 millimeters per hour was observed, with rainfall of 69.0 mm in Yamanakako, Yamanashi, and 49.5 mm in Ichinoseki, Iwate which exceeded overall records for the entire month of September.
 Some 3,200 people were evacuated in 16 prefectures after extremely heavy rain.
 Some 700 houses were completely inundated by floods in eastern and western Japan and about 9,500 households in nine prefectures across the nation suffered power outages.
 More than 400 flights were cancelled leaving approximately 34,000 stranded.

 In post-analysis, the Japan Meteorological Agency (JMA) downgraded Talas from a minimal typhoon to a severe tropical storm.